dominictristram/dominictristram.github.io/_posts/2024-05-22-sunak-calls-general-election.md

 In the meantime I’d like to finish by saying that I very much look forward to giving the people of Bath the choice of a fairer, greener country and the chance to vote for real change.
 The campaign might feel long but it will feel short for us candidates!

-Subscribe to my <a href="https://domtristram.substack.com/">newsletter on Substack</a>, have a look at my Web site, follow me on social media (I’m on pretty much all of it - you can find the links on my Web site).
+Subscribe to my <a href="https://domtristram.substack.com/">newsletter on Substack</a>, have a look at my <a href="http://dom4bath.org">campaign Web site</a>, follow me on social media (I’m on pretty much all of it - you can find the links on my Web site).
 Even better, help in my campaign!
 I won’t lie to you - the Greens have much, much less money than the other parties.
 Every volunteer is very much appreciated.

 I look forward to making the Green case in hustings and events.
 Let me know if you want me to come to yours!
 I hope to see many of you who are in and around Bath.